mecid/mecid.github.io/_posts/2024-04-09-deep-linking-for-local-notifications-in-swiftui.md

 ```

 In the example above, we use the *UIApplicationDelegateAdaptor* property wrapper to define an *AppDelegate* for the SwiftUI app.
 We also observe the scene phase to schedule the offer notification after the first launch.

+Today, we learned how to implement deep linking functionality in pair with local notifications in a SwiftUI-based app.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!